What Is the Mediterranean Diet, Really?

 Snack: Crunchy roasted chickpeas with a hard-boiled egg

-Dinner: Piece of salmon + 1/2 cup whole grain + roasted veggies
+Dinner: Piece of salmon with 1/2 cup whole grain and roasted veggies

-Dessert: Piece of fruit + 1 tablespoon of nut butter
+Dessert: Piece of fruit and 1 tablespoon of nut butter